-The Law Offices of David L. Powell understands the toll a divorce can take on a person.
+The Powell & Rose Law Firm, PLLC understands the toll a divorce can take on a person.
 It’s an emotionally charged and stressful situation for anyone to handle.
 Our domestic relations lawyers in Sallisaw, OK, will treat you as a priority while working on your case.
 We will fight by your side and try to achieve the best possible result.
 You can count on us to create a strategy to meet the unique needs of your case and protect your legal rights.

-If you need representation during your divorce, spousal support negotiations, or another family law issue, call the Law Offices of David L. Powell for your free consultation at 479-222-6773 now.
+If you need representation during your divorce, spousal support negotiations, or another family law issue, call the Powell & Rose Law Firm, PLLC for your free consultation at 479-222-6773 now.